m-dadej/MarSwitching.jl/docs/src/man/examples/example_spx.md

 df.vix_lag = (df.vix_lag .- μ_vix) ./ σ_vix
 df.spx_lag = (df.spx_lag .- μ_spx) ./ σ_spx
 ```
 We want to inspect how the S&P500 returns behave under different regimes and how the probability of switching between them is determined.
-In order not to risk finding local maxima the model will have estimate a univariate model with lags and a single exogenous variable (VIX) for TVTP parameters.
-We will also use random search for EM algorithm to find the best starting values that are possibly close to global maxima.
+In order not to risk falling into local maxima the we will estimate a univariate model with lags and a single exogenous variable (VIX) for TVTP parameters.
+Note, in order to have intercept in the TVTP parameters the user need to provide a column of singles.
+Unlike in the specification of regression, that is done with `intercept` argument.
+We will also use random search for expectation-maximization algorithm to find the best starting values that are possibly close to global maxima.

 ```jldoctest spx
 # estimating 2-regime model with TVTP and one switching variable